Rappsilber-Laboratory/xiRT/README.md

 #### Installation
 To install xiRT simply run the command below.
-We recommend to use an isolated python environment, for example by using pipenv or conda.
+We recommend to use an isolated python environment, for example by using pipenv **or** conda.
 Using pipenv:
 >pipenv shell
 >
 >pip install xirt

-To enable CUDA support, the easiest thing is to create a conda environment.
+To enable CUDA support, the using a conda environment is the easiest solution.
 Conda will take care of the CUDA libraries and other dependencies.
+Note, xiRT runs either on CPUs or GPUs.
+In the YAML file for network architecture this needs to be specified.

 > conda create --name xirt_env python=3.7
 >
 >conda activate xirt_env